upstream-se/guidebook-draft/docs/foundations/discipline/epistemic-governance.md

 - **Principle V — Automation amplifies epistemic necessity.**
   As artifact production accelerates, explicit stewardship of commitments becomes more, not less, critical.

 Epistemic governance is therefore not an auxiliary concern.
 It is the conceptual mechanism through which the principles of the discipline become operational.

 ## Where to go next

+← See

+→ See

+↑

 Continue to **[Intent](./intent.md)** for the definition of intent as binding and revisable commitments.